DirkChristianBecker/bevy_test_scenes/README.md

 This repository is a collection of scenes for bevy bundle into plugins.
 Having a collection of test scenes should make it easier to provide examples of certain functionality and furthermore make these examples easier to understand.

 # Example 1: Rotating shapes
-Taken from the Pan orbit camera example: https://bevy-cheatbook.github.io/cookbook/pan-orbit-camera.html
+Taken from bevy examples: https://bevyengine.org/examples/3d-rendering/3d-shapes/
 ![Rotating shapes](rotating_shapes.png?raw=true "Rotating shapes")

 # Hints